Volunteering at Open Door Mission

 - Do not ever find yourself to be alone with a resident of the Mission at any time.
 Always work with a “buddy”.

-- Please report anything said or done (by anybody) that you consider to be inappropriate to your group leader/chaperone who should, in turn, report the incident to a staff member immediately.
+- Please report anything said or done (by anybody) that you consider being inappropriate to your group leader/chaperone who should, in turn, report the incident to a staff member immediately.
 Do not wait until the next day.
 It must be reported immediately.
 Also, stop incidents before they start.